This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 • The ToOneSelectionPathHandler is responsible for all ‘to-one’ paths.
 It is relatively straight-forward: the paths can be included in the query and after the query execution the paths can simply mapped to the target array.

 • The ToManySelectionPathHandler handles all ‘to-many’ paths.
 These paths cannot be selected directly in the query.
 For each base path a separate query is generated that retrieves the values of these paths for all rows.
 The rows are then mapped to the target array using the primary key of the root entity, that is selected by both queries.
+These separate queries use the default sorting as the target array is returned for an entity REST request and the to-many relation is shown in the new admin in this order.

 • There are special implementations for binary fields, because the _nice_binary table is not mapped by hibernate at the moment and cannot be queried directly.
 They use the BinaryDataAccessor to efficiently load BinaryData instances, which are then merged into the target array.